thiagodroz/javascript-algorithms/README.md

 ## Algorithms List

+  - Anagrams
+    - Using map
+    - Using sort
   - Array chunk
     - Using for
     - Using slice
   - Breadth first search
     - Using queue
+  - Capitalize
+    - Using for
+    - Using slice
   - Depth first search
     - Using stack
     - Using recursion